County Fair Guide

 Est. 1845July

 The Logan County Fair in Bellefontaine has been a July tradition in west-central Ohio since 1845.
-Dating to 1845, it is one of Ohio's oldest and most enduring agricultural fair traditions.
+It's been held since 1845, one of Ohio's most enduring county fair traditions.
 Bellefontaine is home to both the highest point in Ohio and the first concrete street in America.

 14. 14